Wet nurse: United States

 British colonists brought the practice of wet-nursing with them to North America.
 Since the arrangement of sending infants away to live with wet nurses was the cause of so many infant deaths, by the 19th century, Americans adopted the practice of having wet nurses live with the employers in order to nurse and care for their charges.
 This practice had the effect of increasing the death rate for wet nurses' own babies.
 Many employers would have only kept a wet nurse for a few months at a time since it was believed that the quality of a woman's breast milk would lessen over time.

+Child-minding, different from wet-nursing, was also commonly an additional job on top of child rearing and nursery tending.
+Employed wet nurses were typically paid low wages and worked long hours.
+Workers in the 1900s demanded work contracts to provide stable wages.
+Wet nursing work was rarely consistent, wet nurses were stereotypically poor ladies from rural areas who offered their services for fees.

 Since there were no official records kept pertaining to wet nurses or wet-nursed babies, historians lack the knowledge of precisely how many infants were wet-nursed and for how long, whether they lived at home or elsewhere, and how many lived or died.
 The best source of evidence is found in the "help wanted" ads of newspapers, through complaints about wet nurses in magazines, and through medical journals that acted as employment agencies.

+Slavery

 In the Southern United States before the Civil War, it was common practice for enslaved black women to be forced to be wet nurses to their owners' children.
 In some instances, the enslaved child and the white child would be raised together in their younger years.
 (Sometimes both babies would be fathered by the same man, the slave-owner; see Children of the plantation.)
 Visual representations of wet-nursing practices in enslaved communities are most prevalent in representations of the Mammy archetype caricature.
 Images such as the one in this section represent both a historically accurate practice of enslaved black women wet-nursing their owner's white children, as well as sometimes an exaggerated racist caricaturization of a stereotype of a "Mammy" character.